Dheuster/AFT-FO4Edition/readme.txt

              Appears on Active Followers and will cause them to stop following the player and return to their assigned Home.
-Since AFT has a dedicated home assignment menu, dismissed followers will not prompt you for a home location unless the NPC doesn’t have one.
+Since AFT has a dedicated home assignment menu, dismissed followers will not prompt you for a home location unless the NPC doesnÂ’t have one.

      2) Gear